The Chart for QEP Resources, Inc. (QEP) Is Flashing Mixed Signals

 QEP’s Market Performance

-QEP stocks went down by -17.22% for the week, with a monthly drop of -32.99% and a quarterly performance of -36.85%, while its annual performance rate touched -76.26%.
-The volatility ratio for the week stands at 8.85% while the volatility levels for the past 30 days are set at 6.86% for QEP Resources, Inc..
-The simple moving average for the period of the last 20 days is -24.69% for QEP stocks with a simple moving average of -47.43% for the last 200 days.
+QEP stocks went up by 5.56% for the week, with a monthly drop of -19.72% and a quarterly performance of -28.75%, while its annual performance rate touched -72.92%.
+The volatility ratio for the week stands at 10.94% while the volatility levels for the past 30 days are set at 7.77% for QEP Resources, Inc..
+The simple moving average for the period of the last 20 days is -5.65% for QEP stocks with a simple moving average of -37.63% for the last 200 days.

 Analysts’ Opinion of QEP